twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageCreateRequest.md

 > `optional` **namespace**: `string`

-The namespace to store the data in, defaults to service configured namespace.
+The namespace to store the data in, defaults to component configured namespace.